 Is there anything better than a Random Act of Kindness?
-That time someone handed in your lost wallet instead of taking it?
+That time someone handed in your lost wallet?
 When you were short of change at the parking meter and a stranger gave you the £1 coin you were missing?
 Or what about when you could see someone looking lost and gave them directions?

 The four-hour train journey home from Edinburgh seems to be the perfect opportunity to reflect on the incredible month Burnt Lemon Theatre have had at the Edinburgh Festival Fringe.